Thursday, February 26, 2009

 "I think he was already drunk when they landed," George explains, "or just acting weird.
 Regardless, he was a difficult guy to be around and I knew it was going to be a tough night because The Doors was on last."

-I ask him if he regards his time with Morrison as important, given that Morrison has become a cultural icon, one of the great die-young gods, like Jimmy Dean and Marilyn Monroe.
+Was his time with Morrison as important, given that Morrison has become a cultural icon, one of the great die-young gods, like Jimmy Dean and Marilyn Monroe?
 "Not at all," says George.
 "I never liked The Doors.
 I still don't.
 That organ they play reminds me of a cheap Bar Mitzvah quartet.
 I wanted to see Chuck Berry and Little Richard and John Lennon, but had to hang with Morrison, so I kind of missed the whole thing."

 Mr Mojo Risin'